LIVE ZOOM: Got ADR? Overview of the Los Angeles Superior Court’s Settlement Programs

 No legal advice: LA Law Library does not provide legal advice.
 LA Law Library provides legal resources and assistance with legal research as an educational service.
 The information presented in this program is not legal advice and is provided solely as an educational service to our patrons.
 For legal advice, you should consult an attorney.

-LIVE ZOOM: Naturalization 101: A Walkthrough the Naturalization Process from Filing to Oath Ceremony
+ON DEMAND: Naturalization 101: A Walkthrough the Naturalization Process from Filing to Oath Ceremony

 Citizenship is a unique bond that unites people around civic ideals and a belief in the rights and freedoms guaranteed by the U.S. Constitution,” as described by the office of United States Citizenship and Immigration Services.
 Learn from an immigration attorney what to expect when embarking on the process to become naturalized as a U.S. citizen.
 Topics to be addressed include: